S0AndS0/Perinoid_Pipes/ReadMe.md

 # Quick start

- > See full guides under the [`Documentation/`](Documentation/) directory for complete explanations, long winded they maybe, of this project's target usage information and command line options.
+ > See guides under the [`Documentation/`](Documentation/) directory for complete explanations of this project's target usage information and command line options.
 This document only covers downloading and initial testing of project features.
-See the Frequently asked questions document [FAQ.md](Documentation/FAQ.md) for answers to common questions about this project.
+See the Frequently asked questions document [FAQ.md](Documentation/FAQ.md) for answers to common questions.
 ## Step 1;

 Import public GnuPG key into server that will be running this script or one of it's written custom copies.

- - From file transfer to server
+### From file transfer to server

 ```bash
 gpg --import /path/to/pubkey
 ```

- - From key server instead
+### From key server instead

 ```bash
 gpg --import user@email.domain --recv-keys https://key-server.domain